morganelle/401-learning-journal/learning-journal.md

 - Build one simple Flask or Pyramid list app
 - Daily katas / whiteboarding problems
 - Complete the decision tree assignment

+## 8/7/17
+What I did:
+- Completed one 5kyu kata
+- Began binary search tree rebuild, including insert, balance, depth (with tests)

+## 8/8/17
+What I did:
+- Completed binary search tree traversal methods, using recursion for pre, in, and post order and a queue for breadth-first.

+What I learned:
+- More about generators
+- Practice with recursion